 This advice will be updated as more information becomes available.

-We have attached a risk assessment specific to COVID 19 based on a version drawn up by Caledonian Conservation - document this can be downloaded here (330 KB)
+We have attached a risk assessment including COVID 19 - document this can be downloaded here (215 KB)

 We have attached the current best practice advice from CIEEM for its members, which sets out sensible precautions which ARG volunteers may wish to adopt when surveying - pdf this can be downloaded here.
 (623 KB)